 When fur babies get sick, veterinarians offer the loving, capable hands that animals trust to make them better.
 Veterinarians understand what animals from pets to zoo creatures are trying to say when they can’t tell anyone else what’s wrong.
 These 10 schools train the best veterinarians to cure animal ailments and prevent future creatures from suffering through the same illnesses.
 Future vets need competitive programs, a wide variety of classes, state-of-the-art research labs and facilities and award-winning schools and faculty to make their dream of being the real-life Dr. Dolittle a little more attainable.

-These 10 veterinary schools take students one step closer to animal whisperer status.
+We ranked these 10 best veterinary schools take students one step closer to animal whisperer status.

 10. Iowa State University